liyuyi828/PracticePerfect/README.md

 If you think any test case were missing, please submit a pull request with additional test on the appropiate test file, I will merge it.

 ## Solution:
 I have listed my solution for a particular problem on `Yuyi-solution` branch, with brief explaination.
 Those are my solutions for my first try of the problems, and definitely not the best.
+* For "Cracking the Coding Interview", problem and solution will be presented, and testing is not available.
+Please see the original book for more details.

 If you have any `quesiton | comment | suggestion` regarding this repo, please let me know.